sethmlarson/socksio/docs/source/usage.rst

 Since ``socksio`` is a sans-I/O library, we will use the socket to send and receive data to our SOCKS4 proxy.
-The raw data, however, will be created and parsed by our ``SOCKS4Connection``.
+The raw data, however, will be created and parsed by our :class:`SOCKS4Connection <socks4.SOCKS4Connection>`.

 We need to tell our connection we want to make a request to the proxy.
 We do that by first creating a request object.

-In SOCKS4 we only need to send a command along with an IP address and port. ``socksio`` exposes the different types of commands as enumerables and a convenience ``from_address`` class method in the request classes to create a valid request object:
+In SOCKS4 we only need to send a command along with an IP address and port. ``socksio`` exposes the different types of commands as enumerables and a convenience :meth:`~socks4.SOCKS4Request.from_address` class method in the request classes to create a valid request object:

 .. code:: python

     # SOCKS4 does not allow domain names, below is an IP for google.com
-    request = socks4.SOCKS4CommandRequest.from_address(
+    request = socks4.SOCKS4Request.from_address(
         socks4.SOCKS4Command.CONNECT, ("216.58.204.78", 80))

 ``from_address`` methods are available on all request classes in